-Most people are familiar with clear, faceted emeralds like E1071.
+Most people are familiar with clear, faceted, and mounted specimens like an emerald ring.
 The rough, uncut form of emeralds are virtually unknown to most, and even fewer know that there are different grades of emeralds and other than the faceted gems.

 There are 3 main grades of emerald rough.
 For gem cutters and other discerning individuals (lab gemologists, specimen collectors, geologists, etc), there are more categories and grades that are beyond the scope of this article.
 The main grades are broken down into carving grade, cabochon grade, and facet grade.
 As mentioned above, E1071 is an example of facet-grade emeralds.